The Infinite DiscA sculpture by Charlie Hall

 In life you’re striving for a balance: Protect what is valuable and vulnerable inside while remaining soft and fluid.
 It’s important to have boundaries but you don’t want to be hard.
 It’s a constant challenge and balance for the purpose of self-preservation.

-The inside of the vessel reps who I am as a person… the outside is the semi-permeable membrane around me that allows that which is chosen and worthy to be let in.
+The inside of the vessel represents who I am as a person… the outside is the semi-permeable membrane around me that allows that which is chosen and worthy to be let in.

 The jewels are the magenta.
 The orange is what you put out there which is also a choice.
 You get what you give.
 The jewels are the brightness worth protecting AND worth sharing.